 What are the consequences of cleft palate repair done incorrectly?

-How to recognise improper surgery?
+How to recognize improper cleft palate repair surgery?

 If there is no uvula?

-Dr Sunil Richardson and his team have performed over 1000 cleft palate revision surgeries in the last decade and a half on patients who have had cleft palate repairs elsewhere and who didn’t have “normal’ speech.
+Dr. Sunil Richardson and his team have performed over 1000 cleft palate revision surgeries in the last decade and a half on patients who have had cleft palate repairs elsewhere and who didn’t have “normal’ speech.

 All patients have had their speech improved significantly after treatment at Richardsons- although some may not be 100 percent.
-A good percentage of them later need speech therapy sessions as well.
+A good percentage of them would later need speech therapy sessions as well.